 A Mayvin community event investigates what it means to put customers at the heart of OD interventions, the role of OD practitioners and action research techniques.

 We all know what it means to be a customer: every day we purchase goods or services and expect a positive experience, one that many companies and brands focus on almost obsessively.
 Customer-centricity has been the buzzword in company culture for a while now and not just in more traditional consumer-facing businesses but across industries, sectors and geographies.

 You might be reading this thinking: “I know what it is to put the customer first in my work”.
 But, how does that translate into outcomes and what was does it truly mean to be customer first?

-Even though it’s still largely unexplored as a codified concept, many OD practitioners already feel they are putting the customer first and are naturally the best placed to take customer-centricity a step further: what if we could make organisation development a customer-centric process?
+Many OD practitioners already feel they are putting the customer first and are naturally the best placed to take customer-centricity a step further, even though customer-centricity is still largely unexplored as a codified concept.
+What if we could make organisation development a customer-centric process?
 We were intrigued by this proposition when we first discussed it with the OD team at John Lewis and so co-created an event to gather ideas, challenge our preconceptions, connect with our community and create a new ‘customer-centric OD’ movement.

-John Lewis as a customer centric organisation hosted the event with Mayvin.
-To feed into the event, Gemma and Dawn interviewed numerous customer facing Partners and brought the insight from those meetings to the event.
+John Lewis, a customer-centric organisation, hosted the event with Mayvin.
+To feed into the event, Gemma Hook and Dawn Powell interviewed numerous customer-facing Partners and brought the insights from those meetings to the event.

 Customer-centric OD: A definition

 Customer centricity is the ability to add value to the customer.
 The business needs to constantly ask at all levels: What’s our customer value proposition?